Dr. Steele joined the department of mechanical engineering in September

 - Post-doctoral Fellow, Rehabilitation Institute of Chicago, 2012

 - CL Bennett, K Cen, KM Steele, DK Rosner, (2016) “An intimate laboratory?
 Prostheses as a tool for experimenting with identity and normalcy.”
-CHI Human Factors in Computing Systems, in press.
+CHI Human Factors in Computing Systems.

-- MH Schwartz, A Rozumalski, KM Steele, (2016) “Dynamic motor control is associated with treatment outcomes for children with cerebral palsy,” Developmental Medicine & Child Neurology, in press.
+- MH Schwartz, A Rozumalski, KM Steele, (2016) “Dynamic motor control is associated with treatment outcomes for children with cerebral palsy,” Developmental Medicine & Child Neurology.

 - B Soran, KM Steele, “Evaluation of infants with spinal muscular atrophy using convolutional neural networks.”
 (2016), Assistive Computer Vision and Rehabilitation.